-\textbf{DC1: Analysts should be able to express knowledge in the observable space.} Analysts are more familiar with observable quantities (e.g., values of age, income, education) than with abstract model parameters (e.g., regression coefficients)~\cite{kadane1998experiences, ohagan-2006-uncertain}.
+Analysts are more familiar with observable quantities (e.g., values of age, income, education) than with abstract model parameters (e.g., regression coefficients)~\cite{kadane1998experiences, ohagan-2006-uncertain}.
 Analysts should be able to work with representations that map directly to their domain knowledge when specifying priors.